stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-2/README.md

 - RemoveGrade(CourseId, StudentId) - Removes the grade for the given user!
 - GetGrades(StudentId) - Returns the subset of the grades belonging to the given student

+## Part 7 - The console program

+The next part will be to create the console program that the user will use to interact with the school application.

+### Displaying
+Create methods for displaying teachers, students, grades and course (separate) onto the console.
+When for example displaying teachers, you should output one teacher on each row in the console with all the properties in a nice format.
+Make one method for each case.

+### Adding
+Create methods for adding a student, teacher, course to the school.
+When invoking a method, the method should stepwise ask for each property that is needed.
+If everything is inputted correctly, add the new object to the school.

+Example for adding a student is:

+1. Ask for a first name
+2. Ask for a last name
+3. Ask for a date of birth (You can use DateTime.Parse/TryParse to convert a textual date time into a DateTime object like: DateTime.Parse(“1983-08-22”))
+4. Let your program generate a new student ID
+5. Create a new Student object with the values
+6. Add the object to the school

+If you look back, we did create methods in the School class to enrol a new student to the school.
+That would be the business logic.
+The method above is the presentation “logic” for adding a new student from a console window.
+This means, that we could take the classes created in previous steps and use them in a Windows application or an ASP.NET web application and only have to create the presentation part for each application type, but still keep our business logic the same.
+In a web application we would instead add a new student by letting a user input the values into textboxes.
+By not letting the classes we created know anything about the console, we achieve what is called loose coupling which is something we want to strive for as programmers.
+This way we can easier reuse components that we create!

+### Remove/Withdraw
+Add the functionality to let the user remove a course from the school, or withdrawing a student from the school.
+What could be done here, is to first use one of the methods you created for displaying all the students in the school.
+That should then display all students together with their ID numbers.
+Then let the user input the number to withdraw the student from the school.

+Example:
+1. Show all the students (So that the user knows which students exists)
+2. Let the user input a student id
+3. Check if the student id is actually in the list
+4. Remove the student with that ID

+### Menu
+Create a main menu to so that the user can choose what he want to do.
+Provide a list of options he can do.

+Example menu:

+1. Display all teachers
+2. Display all students
+3. Display all courses
+4. Add a teacher
+5. Add a student
+6. Add a course
+7. Withdraw a student
+8. Withdraw a teacher
+9. Withdraw a course
+10. Show grades
+11. Remove grade
+12. Set grade

+This menu could get kind of long, so here is a good idea to break it down into smaller pieces.
+Example would be:

+Main menu:

+1. Display teachers/students/courses
+2. Add teacher/student/course
+3. Withdraw student/teacher/course
+4. Show/Remove/Set grades

+Choosing number 1 would present the user with a sub menu like:

+1. Display teachers
+2. Display students
+3. Display courses

+As of now, our classes contains more methods than we have created presentation for.
+If you want to, feel free to create any menu option that you feel is missing!

+Good luck!